AdMoR/admor.github.io/_posts/2020-10-18-Automation for python package logic.markdown

 This a small post presenting how to build a simple executable for your python project.

+PS : after stumbling upon [this cookicutter repo](https://github.com/audreyfeldroy/cookiecutter-pypackage), I believe this is probably the go-to when you want to build a new python package.

 ### Why do I need that ?